Can you defend against drunk or drugged driving charges?

 It is a reality that drinking even a little bit can be enough to impact your driving, but there are medical conditions and other issues that may play a role in your driving issues, too.
 For example, if you drink alcohol and are diabetic, your blood sugar could drop.
 You might appear seriously drunk or high, but the reality is that you’re having a medical emergency.

-No two cases are going to be the same, but if you did not take drugs or did not know that prescription medications would interact with the low amount of alcohol you drank, you can use that as a defense.
-Your attorney can take steps to make sure you’re not charged for a situation that you did not have control over or that was a result of unexpected side effects.
+No two cases are going to be the same, but if you did not take illegal drugs or did not know that prescription medications would interact with a low amount of alcohol, that may become an important part of your defense.
+Your attorney can take steps to protect you from unfair charges, and you can reach out through our contact page to discuss your situation.